nucapstone/project-spring26-OmkarSonar24/README.md

 The initial goal of this project was fraud detection.
 However, early exploration revealed that the dataset contained no fraud labels, making supervised fraud detection infeasible.
 This led to a pivot toward **customer segmentation and spending intelligence**, a direction that provides measurable outcomes and concrete business value.

-The project builds a **customer intelligence system** that segments Bangor Savings Bank customers by debit card transaction behavior and predicts spending tier movement (UPGRADE / STABLE / DOWNGRADE).
-This enables the bank to:
+FinSights is a **customer intelligence system** that segments Bangor Savings Bank retail debit card customers by behavioral patterns, enabling the bank to:

-1. Identify customers who may be **struggling financially** before their situation worsens
+1. Target the right customers for the **Buoy Local rewards program**
-2. Determine which customers are good candidates for the **Buoy Local rewards program**
+2. Deliver **personalized cashback incentives** aligned with actual spending habits
-3. Deliver **personalized cashback incentives** aligned with actual spending habits
+3. Identify customers who may be **disengaging** before they churn
-4. **Promote local businesses** to relevant customer segments
+4. **Promote local businesses** to the most relevant customer segments

-This is a **proof of concept**.
+This is a **proof of concept** built on a 65-day observation window (November 2025 - January 2026).

 ---